yossi121212/cpw/README.md

-# FlowSync - Workflow Automation

-A modern, responsive landing page for FlowSync - a workflow automation platform for growing teams.
+# CyberShield AI

+A modern landing page for a fictional AI-powered cybersecurity company.
+The site features a stunning interactive 3D globe visualization built with Three.js.

 ## Features

-- Responsive design that works on all device sizes
+- Responsive design that works on mobile and desktop
-- Modern UI with gradient effects and animations
-- Interactive 3D Earth globe using Three.js
+- Interactive 3D globe with city markers
+- Modern glass-morphism UI elements
-- Interactive dashboard preview with hover effects
+- Mobile-friendly navigation with hamburger menu
-- Dynamic charts and statistics
-- Parallax background effect
 - Smooth animations and transitions

 ## Technologies Used

 - HTML5
-- CSS3 (with Flexbox and Grid for layout)
+- CSS3
-- JavaScript (Vanilla JS)
+- JavaScript
-- Three.js for 3D Earth visualization
+- Three.js for 3D visualization
-- WebGL Shaders for custom Earth effects
+- GSAP for animations
-- Modern design principles

-## Getting Started
+## Development

+To run this project locally:

-1. Clone this repository
+1. Clone the repository
 2. Open `index.html` in your browser

-## Project Structure
+## Deployment

-- `index.html` - Main HTML structure
-- `styles.css` - All styling and animations
-- `script.js` - JavaScript for interactivity and 3D Earth globe
+This project is deployed on Netlify at [cybershield-ai.netlify.app](https://cybershield-ai.netlify.app) (once deployed).

-## Earth Globe Features
+## Credits

-- Interactive 3D Earth visualization
+- Globe visualization adapted from [jessehhydee/threejs-globe](https://github.com/jessehhydee/threejs-globe)
-- Custom WebGL shaders for Earth and atmosphere
-- Mouse interaction for rotation control
-- Speed changes on hover
-- Seamless integration with dashboard design

-## Customization

-You can easily customize this landing page by:

-- Changing colors in the CSS file
-- Modifying the content in the HTML
-- Adjusting animations in the JavaScript file
-- Adding more dashboard elements
-- Customizing the Earth globe appearance

-## Design Features

-- Dark theme with green accents
-- Interactive 3D Earth globe
-- Interactive dashboard preview
-- Animated statistics and charts
-- Responsive layout for all devices
-- Modern UI elements

-## Browser Support

-This landing page is compatible with:
-- Chrome (latest)
-- Firefox (latest)
-- Safari (latest)
-- Edge (latest)

-## License

-This project is open source and available under the MIT License.
+- Font: Inter from Google Fonts